Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 2. Tour C: Hidden Beach, Secret Beach, Helicopter Island, Tapiutan Beach and Matinloc Shrine.

-For a more detailed look at island hopping in El Nido and a description of every tour, check out my blog post on the best El Nido tour.
+For a more detailed look at island hopping in El Nido, read my blog post on the best El Nido tour.

 I stayed here!